ameernormie/category-theory-fp/README.md

 **Philosophical Motivation**
 Category theory unifies a lot of things.
 If you abstract enough on top of all unnecessary stuff then suddenly all these things start looking similar.
 From that high level all programming languages start looking similar.
+At this high level other thing look the same.
+There is this unification of all areas of mathematics in category theory.